nesi/hpc_training/_lessons/maui-and-mahuika/11-building-code-on-mahuika.md

 ```

 ## Compiler options
 Compilers are controlled using different options to control optimisations, output, source and library handling.
-There options vary between the different compiler vendors.
+These options vary between the different compiler vendors.
 That means you will need to change them if you decide to switch compilers.
 The following table provides a list of commonly used compiler **options** for the different compilers:

 | Group         | Cray | Intel | GNU | Notes   |